alanng10/class-lang/Info/Article/Word/a.md

 Word "less" has meaning that is compared.

-Word "ret" has meaning that is resulted.
+Word "result" has meaning that is resulted.

 Word "lite" has meaning that is left.